Ugly God: 2015–2017: Career beginnings, "Water", and The Booty Tape

-2018–present: "BOOM!", just a lil something before the album..., and Bumps & Bruises
+2018–present: "Boom!", Just a Lil Something Before the Album..., and Bumps & Bruises

-Davison-Rodriguez was featured on the song "Boom!" by Lil Yachty, featured on his album Lil Boat 2, which was released on March 9, 2018.
+Davison-Rodriguez was featured on the song "Boom!" by Lil Yachty, featured on the album Lil Boat 2, which was released on March 9, 2018.
 "Boom!" peaked at No. 88 on the Billboard Hot 100.
 Ugly God released the EP just a lil something before the album... ahead of his upcoming debut album, Bumps & Bruises.
-It was released on April 23, 2018, and consisted of 4 tracks: "Leave a Tip", "WEWANTALLTHESMOKE", "BITCH WHERE MY HUG AT", and "Tropics".
-It featured rapper Splash Drexler, and had production from Nikki Bunkin, Shoki, and Red Drum.
-Ugly God also announced he would soon have two more projects released, Bumps & Bruises which would be his debut album, and an EP named 777.
+It was released on April 23, 2018, and consisted of 4 tracks: "Leave a Tip" (featuring Splash Dexter), "WeWantAllTheSmoke", "Bitch Where My Hug At", and "Tropics".
+It featured production from Nikko Bunkin, Shoki, and Red Drum.
+Ugly God also announced he would soon have two more projects released: Bumps & Bruises, which would be his debut album, and an EP named 777.

-On March 28, 2019, Ugly God announced he would be releasing a single, saying he had not dropped anything in a "hot minute".
-At midnight Eastern Standard Time Ugly God released "Hello", featuring rapper Lil Pump.
-On May 10, Ugly God released another single "Lost in The Sauce." with the music video.
+On March 27, 2019, Ugly God announced he would be releasing a single, saying he had not dropped anything in a "hot minute".
+At midnight Eastern Standard Time Ugly God released "Hello", featuring Lil Pump.
+On May 10, Ugly God released another single "Lost in the Sauce". with the music video coming out a day after on may 11.
 On July 13, he announced the release date for Bumps & Bruises and showed the tracklist on July 17.
-On August 9, Ugly God released the Bumps & Bruises album as well as the deluxe version.
+On August 9, Ugly God released Bumps & Bruises as well as the deluxe version.
 The original had 14 tracks, while the deluxe had 16, with two singles ("Hello" featuring Lil Pump and "Lost in the Sauce") as bonus tracks to the album.
 On an interview with the show Everyday Struggle, Ugly God said on the album's release "It actually feels amazing to actually drop a body of music that, you know, I worked and put my all into, and that I'm super comfortable with—it feels fuckin' good."
-Ugly God and producer Tay Keith collaborated on the song "Batman", which currently holds 58.9 thousand streams on Soundcloud.
+Ugly God and producer Tay Keith collaborated on the song "Batman", which currently holds 782 thousand streams on SoundCloud.
 Ugly God worked with other producers such as Reddrum, Nikko Bunkin, and others.
-Ugly God and rapper Wintertime collaborated on the song "Tell Me How You Feel", which currently has 55.5 thousand Soundcloud streams.
-As the only other feature on the album, Ugly God worked with rapper Takeoff of Migos on the song "Hold Up", which has garnered 119 thousand streams on spotify.
-As of March 14, 2020, "Hello" and "Lost in the Sauce" have 4.90 million and 2.00 million streams on Soundcloud respectively.
+Ugly God and rapper Wintertime collaborated on the song "Tell Me How You Feel", which currently has 621 thousand SoundCloud streams.
+As the only other feature on the album, Ugly God worked with Takeoff of Migos on the song "Hold Up", which has garnered 3.5 million streams on Spotify.
+As of July 1, 2023, "Hello" and "Lost in the Sauce" have 5.1 million and 2.24 million streams on SoundCloud respectively.

+Personal life

+Some time in late 2022, Ugly God's YouTube channel was hacked for an unspecified amount of time, causing all of the videos on the channel to be deleted.

+Legal issues

+In June 2023, Davison was arrested and charged with the murder of Renaldo Delavallade in Mississippi.
+In August of that year, Davison turned to social media to apparently address the accusations directed at him.
+He was released from custody in January 2024.